Lesbian literature: 1970s

 Throughout the 1970s, there was, on average, a single young adult title per year dealing with gay issues.
 Although many of these early books were well written—and well reviewed—gay characters were at best a sidekick or foil for the straight protagonist and at worst a victim who would face violence, injury, or death (fatal traffic accidents were commonplace).
 Young protagonists who worried that they might be gay would invariably conclude that their same-sex attraction was simply a temporary stage in the journey toward heterosexual adulthood.

 Judy Blume has been cited as a catalyst in the 1970s for an increase in inclusion of "taboo" topics in children's literature, which include homosexuality.

 1980s

 Annie on My Mind (1982) by Nancy Garden tells the story of two high school girls who fall in love.
 The novel, which has never been out of print, was a step forward for homosexuality in young adult literature.
 It was published in hardback and by a major press.
 In the book, homosexuality is seen as something permanent and to be explored, not "fixed."
 In Kansas, a minister led a public burning of Annie on My Mind following a controversy after it was donated to a school library.

 Annie John (1985) by Jamaica Kincaid tells the story of a young girl coming of age in Antigua.
 The protagonist often finds herself falling in love with girls in her class, neighborhood, and general surroundings.

+In 1989, Lesléa Newman published Heather Has Two Mommies, soon re-published by Alyson Publications to intense media attention, controversy, and book ban campaigns.
+It was a dense and didactic book, but gained popularity as an unprecedented children's book to focus on positive lesbian representation.
+Other children's books, like Three Days on a River in a Red Canoe, by Vera B. Williams, were popular among some lesbian families for their lesbian subtext and entertaining stories.